 Optimistic and aspirational, ‘The Things That Dreams Are Made Of’ is the key song from ‘Dare’ and was a metaphor for THE HUMAN LEAGUE’s then pop ambitions.
 Gloriously spacious and delightfully catchy, each synthesizer voicing has its place while Phil Oakey gives full justice to Adrian Wright’s shopping list of life’s pleasures to a perfect Linn Drum clap track.
 Its quality is such that it certainly deserves to be played live more often… “New York – ice cream – TV – travel – good times”

-Available on the CD ‘Dare’ via Virgin Records
+Available on THE HUMAN LEAGUE album ‘Dare’ via Virgin Records

 KRAFTWERK Computer World (1981)

-Hooky, catchy and futuristic, ‘Computer World’ with its Speak & Spell voices and infectious four note theme was a single if ever there was one.
+Hooky, catchy and futuristic, ‘Computer World’ with its Speak & Spell voices and infectious four note theme was an ideal KRAFTWERK single if ever there was one.
 However, the perky and novelty laden ‘Pocket Calculator’ was chosen to trail the parent album.
-Then the second UK single ‘Computer Love’ was overshadowed by its B-side ‘The Model’ and gave KRAFTWERK a No1!
-It is unlikely ‘Computer World’ could have hit the top of the charts but such was the song’s popularity, the native variant got released as a limited run remixed maxi-single in Germany for club use.
+It is unlikely ‘Computer World’ could have hit the top of the charts like ‘The Model’ did, but such was the song’s popularity, the native variant got released as a limited run remixed maxi-single in Germany for the club market.

-Available on the CD ‘Computer World’ via Mute Records
+Available on the KRAFTWERK album ‘Computer World’ via Mute Records

 OMD She’s Leaving (1981)

 It was a tricky call between ‘She’s Leaving’ and ‘Radio Waves’, but the North-by-North West melancholy of the former won over the upfront Germany Calling salvo of the latter.
-A wonderful synthetic cross between JOY DIVISION and Paul McCartney, ‘She’s Leaving’ was pencilled in as the fourth single from the huge selling ‘Architecture & Morality’.
-It was vetoed by Andy McCluskey with the retort “I AM NOT GOING TO PROSTITUTE MYSELF”.
-With the critical and sales mauling follow-up album ‘Dazzle Ships’ got in 1983, OMD probably could have done with that fourth hit!
+A wonderful synthetic cross between JOY DIVISION and Paul McCartney, ‘She’s Leaving’ was pencilled in as the fourth single from OMD’s huge selling ‘Architecture & Morality’ but was vetoed by the band.
 However, when ‘She’s Leaving’ did come out as a single in the Benelux region, it flopped.

-Available on the CD ‘Architecture & Morality’ via Virgin Records
+Available on the OMD album ‘Architecture & Morality’ via Virgin Records

 SOFT CELL Secret Life (1981)